Website Structure

 mydomain.com/blog

-Breeding Pages:
+Breeding page

 mydomain.com/litters/my-first-litter

-Article Pages:
+Article page

 mydomain.com/blog/my-first-article

-Individual Pages:
+Individual profile

 mydomain.com/our-pugs/apex-elite-charlie-smith